danchoi/table/README.md

 # table

-ontsv -H 'number title user.login:user state repository.name:repo labels.name:labels' |
-tableormats lines of TSV, CSV, or DSV (delimiter-separated values) into a pretty plain text table, wrappings cells with long content to try to fit the table in the screen.
+Formats lines of TSV, CSV, or DSV (delimiter-separated values) into a pretty plain text table, wrappings cells with long content to try to fit the table in the screen.